Welcome to Warren Industries – The Leading Contract Packaging Company in Wisconsin

 We have proven our abilities to handle a variety of high-volume contract packaging projects because we understand our machines’ capabilities and have a long history of running hundreds of unique packaging jobs.

 Builds machines and engineers equipment that specifically suits YOUR needs

 Accurately estimates jobs, keeps costs low and provides quick responses

 Our contributions in B2B are widely respected, and our standards are the highest in the industry

 Over 40 years of experience in a rapidly changing industry has taught us how to identify the needs of businesses and companies no matter what they deal in.
-Whether we are providing industrial packaging for everyday home products, supplying local bakeries with the supplies they need to parcel and market products themselves, or printing and binding literature for the children in our communities, we are striving to be a top resource in the industry by giving our customers the lean manufacturing they need to focus on what truly matters – their product.
+Whether we are providing industrial packaging for everyday home products or supplying local bakeries with the supplies they need to parcel and market products themselves, we are striving to be a top resource in the industry by giving our customers the lean manufacturing they need to focus on what truly matters – their product.

 READ OUR BLOG